Visas & Permits

 Orientation Year residence permit for highly educated persons (verblijfsvergunning zoekjaar hoogopgeleiden)

-Highly educated foreign nationals who have graduated abroad or in the Netherlands can obtain a verblijfsvergunning zoekjaar hoogopgeleiden (Orientation Year residence permit for highly educated persons) with a maximum term of one year in order to find a job as a highly skilled migrant or to start an innovative company.
+Highly educated foreign nationals who have graduated abroad or in the Netherlands may be able to obtain a verblijfsvergunning zoekjaar hoogopgeleiden (Orientation Year residence permit for highly educated persons) with a maximum term of one year in order to find a job as a highly skilled migrant or to start an innovative company.
 This scheme aims to ensure that exceptional international talent is more easily admitted to the Netherlands.

 It is not possible to extend the length of this 12 month residence permit, however it is possible to apply for another Orientation Year residence permit after another period of eligible study is completed.